gurzgri/red/environment/schemes/odbc.md

 # Transactions
 Transactions in ODBC are completed at the connection level.
-By default, ODBC transactions are in auto-commit mode.
-You may change the commit mode by setting `connection/state/auto-commit?` to either `yes` or `no` (manual commit mode).
+By default, ODBC transactions are in autocommit mode.
+You may change the commit mode by setting `connection/state/commit?` to either `yes` or `no` (manual commit mode).

 In manual commit mode, a transaction is committed by